Part 5 - Global warming levels (ii)

 Prepared by Mathias Hauser.

-In the fifth part, we will continue our work on global warming. levels Instead of comparing the pattern of two models at the same warming levels, we want to compare the average over all available models for two different warming levels.
-At the end of this part we will have a figure that is very similar to one from Chapter 11 of the sixth (i.e. most recent) Assessment Report of Working Group I of the Intergovernmental Panel on Climate Change (IPCC AR6 WG1) - Figure 11.11.
+In the fifth part, we will continue our work on global warming levels.
+Instead of comparing the pattern of two models at the same warming level, we want to compare the average over all available models for two different warming levels.
+At the end of this part we will have a figure that is very similar to one from Chapter 11 of the sixth (i.e. most recent) Assessment Report of Working Group I of the Intergovernmental Panel on Climate Change (IPCC AR6 WG1) — Figure 11.11.

 Loading 20 (or so) models manually would be quite tedious.
 We will therefore introduce (or repeat) some python constructions that will hopefully make our lives easier.